Skip to content

 }

-You can see a simple example in pool/custom-pool.ts.
+You can see a simple example of a pool made from scratch that doesn't run tests but marks them as collected in pool/custom-pool.ts.

 Released under the MIT License.